juergenweb/FrontendForms/README.md

 * isempty (equals: ='')
 * isnotempty (equals: !='')

-The names of the operators are self describing, so I do not explain them here (I guess you know for what they are for) For an example of each operator, please take a look at [Examples\inputfield_conditions\operatortypes.php](https://github.com/juergenweb/FrontendForms/blob/main/Examples/inputfield_conditions/operatortypes.php).
+The names of the operators are self describing, so I do not explain them here (I guess you know for what they are for).

+For an example of each operator, please take a look at [Examples\inputfield_conditions\operatortypes.php](https://github.com/juergenweb/FrontendForms/blob/main/Examples/inputfield_conditions/operatortypes.php).

 ### Using inputfield dependencies on multivalue inputfields